Gibbs u-states for the foliated geodesic flow and transverse invariant measures: Introduction

 The next theorem provides a canonical one-to-one correspondence between Gibbs $u$-states and $\phi^u$-harmonic measures.
 In particular, it provides the existence of $\phi^u$-harmonic measures for foliations with negatively curved leaves.

 \begin{maintheorem} Let $(M,\F)$ be a closed foliated manifold endowed with a negatively curved leafwise metric.
-Then the image of every Gibbs $u$-state for $G_t$ by the basepoint projection is a $\phi^u$-harmonic measure.
-Moreover for any $\phi^u$-harmonic measure $m$ for $\F$, there exists a unique Gibbs u-state for $G_t$ which projects down onto $m$. \end{maintheorem}
+Let $\TT$ be a complete transversal to $\F$. \begin{itemize} \item For every Gibbs $u$-state for the foliated geodesic flow $G_t$, there exists a unique $\phi^u$-harmonic measure for $\F$ inducing the same measure on $\TT$. \item Reciprocally, for every $\phi^u$-harmonic measure for $\F$, there exists a unique Gibbs $u$-state for $G_t$ inducing the same measure on $\TT$. \end{itemize} \end{maintheorem}